Three-body resonances in the $\varphi^4$ theory: Infinite-volume scattering

 \section{Infinite-volume scattering}

 After having determined the two- and three-body parameters, the goal is to extract physical resonance parameters, namely, the resonance pole position.
 However, a technical complication in the three-particle finite-volume formalism(s) is that the three-body parameters, $\Kiso$ or $C$, are scheme-dependent and therefore unphysical.
 In order to remove the scheme dependence, a set of integral equations leading to the physical scattering amplitude needs to be solved.
+To do so, we use the state-of-the-art tools that have been developed separately for each method, Refs.~\cite{Doring:2009yv, Sadasivan:2021emk, Hetherington:1965zza} for the FVU approach, and Refs.~\cite{Jackura:2020bsk,Hansen:2020otl} for the RFT.